 As part of my work on combinatorial testing I have been developing the IBM Functional Coverage Unified Solution (IBM FOCUS) tool and deploying it in IBM.
 The value of combinatorial testing and FOCUS were acknowledged by an IBM Corporate Award.
 Since 2016, I've been co-chairing the annual International Workshop on Combinatorial Testing (IWCT).
-I recently authored a chapter titled 'Advances in Combinatorial Testing' in the book series Advances in Computers (to appear in an upcoming volume).
+I recently authored a chapter titled 'Advances in Combinatorial Testing' in the book series Advances in Computers.

 I completed my M.Sc at the Technion, Israel Institute of Technology, under the supervision of Prof. Orna Grumberg.
 My M.Sc thesis was on automatic refinement and vacuity detection for symbolic trajectory evaluation.
 I am currently studying for my PhD on comprehension and evolution of combinatorial